 It is recommended by your compressor manual that you change the compressor oil regularly as you do in your car.

 For the DIY type compressor user, unless you’re using it all the time, follow the manual guidelines or change the oil once a year.

 If it’s an industrial compressor getting used continuously, relying on the model of your compressor and thus the manufacturer’s recommendations, consider changing the oil every 300 hours of compressor operation.

 Let’s change the compressor oil

 Let’s get right down to the method of truly changing your compressor oil, with the steps shown below.

-I have posted a photograph of my DIY compressor about How to change air compressor oil 2020, that specialize in the compressor head, and therefore the components that you simply will want to spot on your compressor when it comes time for an oil change.
+I have posted a photograph of my DIY compressor about How to change air compressor oil 2021, which specializes in the compressor head, and therefore the components that you simply will want to spot on your compressor when it comes time for an oil change.